cerebral-legacy/cerebral-website/app/markdown/doc_the_debugger.md

 - Edit state tree directly from debugger
 - See the active paths in the application
 - Log of renders, showing what state paths changed and what components were affected
+- Count of how many times Cerebral has told a component to update
 - Copy signals data for debugging purposes

 ### Install